mg747/mega-boutique/README.md

 -   Codes were copied and modified from the Full Stack Frameworks with Django, Boutique Ado Project.

--   Materialize template was used throughout the project mainly to make site responsive using the [materialize 1.0.0](https://materializecss.com/)
+-   Bootstrap4 template was used throughout the project mainly to make site responsive using the [bootsrap 4.6.x](https://getbootstrap.com/)

 ### Content